Phytophthora dieback poses a critical danger to Western Australia’s biodiversity.

-Phosphite solution can increase the plant’s natural defences against infection, and boosts the chances of uninfected plants to survive in infected areas.
-Our Environmental team is now fully qualified and equipped with an off-label permit to use the phosphite solution from the Australian Pesticides and Veterinary Medicines Authority (APVMA).
+Phosphite solution can increase the plant’s natural defences against infection, and boost the chances of uninfected plants to survive in infected areas.
+Our Environmental team is fully qualified and equipped with an off-label permit to use the phosphite solution from the Australian Pesticides and Veterinary Medicines Authority (APVMA).

 We’ve built up a portfolio of infected nature reserves that we’ve managed and treated for the City of Cockburn.
-For each of the affected reserves, we:
+For each of the affected reserves, we carried out:

 Get ahead today

-It is critical that we protect our wildlife from Phytophthora dieback through early prevention.
+It is critical that we protect our wildlife from Pc dieback through early prevention.
 This is the only way to guarantee the survival of WA’s most unique plant species.

 Luckily, our team can provide training for the correct management of future infection.
 This involves knowledge about the nature of the infection and strict hygiene measures to stop contamination.